shubhampachori12110095/Probabilistic-Graphical-Models-with-MATLAB/README.md

-This materials are programming assignments of Probabilistic Graphical Models by Coursera.
+This materials are programming assignments of Probabilistic Graphical Models by Daphne Koller on Coursera.
 To use the scripts, MATLAB is required.